cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 The `MessageDelay` parameter is of [`time.Duration`](https://pkg.go.dev/time#Duration) type.

-Networks should choose a `MessageDelay` that is large enough to represent the worst-case delay for a message to reach all participants.
+Networks should choose a `MessageDelay` that is large enough to represent the delay for a `Proposal` message to reach all participants.
-This delay does not depend, a priori, on the size of proposed blocks, since it applies to the `Proposal` messages.
+As `Proposal` messages are fixed-size, this delay should not depend, a priori, on the size of proposed blocks.
-It does depend on the number of participants and latency of their connections.
+But it does depend on the number of nodes in the network and latency of their connections.

 ### `FeatureParams.PbtsEnableHeight`